fish-shell/fish-shell/doc_src/language.rst

 The :doc:`not <cmds/not>` keyword can be used to invert the status::

-  # Just see if the file contains the string "fish" anywhere.
+  # Check if the file contains the string "fish" anywhere.
   # This executes the `grep` command, which searches for a string,
   # and if it finds it returns a status of 0.
   # The `not` then turns 0 into 1 or anything else into 0.